-The doctor will ask about your symptoms and medical history, and perform a physical exam.
+You will be asked about your symptoms and medical history.
+A physical exam will be done.
 Be prepared to identify every medication you are taking.
-As many as 25% of erectile dysfunction cases are due to medicines.
+As many as 25% of erectile dysfunction cases are due to medications.
 Expect questions about the frequency, quality, and duration of your erections.
 Your answers may help determine if primarily psychological and/or physiological factors are causing your impotence.

-The doctor will examine your penis, testes, and rectum.
+Your penis, testes, and rectum will be examined.
 If a physical cause is suspected, laboratory tests may be ordered.
 The following factors will be evaluated:

 Guay AT, Spark RF, et al. American Association of Clinical Endocrinologists medical guidelines for clinical practice for the evaluation and treatment of male sexual dysfunction: a couple’s problem.
 2003 update.
 Endocr Pract.
 2003;9:77-95.